pact-foundation/docs.pact.io/website/docs/implementation_guides/rust/pact_matching.md

 To compare any incoming request, it first needs to be converted to a `pact_models::Request` and then can be compared.
 Same for any response.

+## Crate features
+All features are enabled by default

+* `datetime`: Enables support of date and time expressions and generators.
+This will add the `chronos` crate as a dependency.
+* `xml`: Enables support for parsing XML documents.
+This feature will add the `sxd-document` crate as a dependency.
+* `plugins`: Enables support for using plugins.
+This feature will add the `pact-plugin-driver` crate as a dependency.
+* `multipart`: Enables suport for MIME multipart bodies.
+This feature will add the `multer` crate as a dependency.

 ## Reading and writing Pact files

 The `Pact` struct in the `pact_models` crate has methods to read and write pact JSON files.
 It supports all the specification